 - wrapped in burlap

 - put inside a box wrapped like a Christmas present

 - put inside a big bowl

-Just like a large Christmas tree, a tabletop tree looks so pretty when more than just ornaments are used to decorate it.
+Just like a large Christmas tree, a tabletop tree looks so pretty when more than just one type of ornament is used to decorate it.

 Here are things you might like to decorate your tree with…

-- sticks, twigs and fluff (see HOW TO DECORATE A TABLETOP TREE LIKE A DESIGNER to get the explaination)
+- Sticks, twigs, and fluff (see HOW TO DECORATE A TABLETOP TREE LIKE A DESIGNER to get the explanation)

-Every tree needs something for the top of the tree!
+Every tree needs something for its top!
 And choosing a pretty tree topper for your tabletop Christmas tree is easy with just a little know-how!

-Choose a tree topper that fits the style and theme and color palette of your tree.
-A topper should look like it belongs with the tree.
+Choose a tree topper that fits the style, theme, and color story of your tree.
+A topper should look like it belongs to the tree.

 It’s never too late to add a beautiful tabletop Christmas tree to any room in your home!